-A pivotal factor in unraveling the origin of KM3-230213A lies in the conspicuous absence of accompanying gamma rays or other high-energy particles.
-As a result, any proposed novel source capable of generating the ultra-high-energy (UHE) neutrino observed by KM3NeT must either effectively suppress the concomitant production of high-energy photons or originate from regions sufficiently distant such that the photon flux is attenuated during its propagation to Earth by interactions with intergalactic intervening matter or radiation fields~\cite{Fang:2025nzg}.
+A pivotal factor in unraveling the origin of KM3-230213A lies in the conspicuous absence of accompanying gamma rays or other high-energy particles~\cite{Das:2025vqd, Crnogorcevic:2025vou, Wang:2025lgn, Filipovic:2025ulm, Narita:2025udw, Neronov:2025jfj, Dzhatdoev:2025sdi, Fang:2025nzg, Muzio:2025gbr}.
+As a result, any proposed novel source capable of generating the ultra-high-energy (UHE) neutrino observed by KM3NeT must either effectively suppress the production of high-energy photons or originate from regions sufficiently distant to attenuate the photon flux during its propagation to Earth due to interactions with intergalactic matter or radiation fields~\cite{Fang:2025nzg}.

-Nevertheless, it has been recently suggested that the evaporation of an {\em asteroid-mass} nearby primordial black hole (PBH) could be responsible for the KM3NeT neutrino-like event~\cite{Klipfel:2025jql}.
-Primordial black holes, hypothesized to have formed in the early Universe, during inflation or shortly after, are foreseen to undergo evaporation via Hawking radiation~\cite{Hawking:1974rv} -- a semi-classical process wherein quantum fluctuations in a curved spacetime geometry give rise to the emission of particles.
-The spectrum of this radiation is expected to be thermal~\cite{Hawking:1975vcx}, with a temperature determined by the properties of the PBH.
-For a non-rotating, uncharged black hole, this temperature is inversely proportional to its mass~\cite{Page:1976df}.
-As a result of their continuous particle emission, PBHs are predicted to undergo a runaway evaporation process -- initially gradual but rapidly accelerating as their mass diminishes.
+Nevertheless, it has been recently suggested that the evaporation of an {\em asteroid-mass} nearby primordial black hole could be responsible for the KM3NeT neutrino-like event~\cite{Klipfel:2025jql}.
+Primordial black holes (PBH), hypothesized to have formed in the early Universe are foreseen to undergo evaporation via Hawking radiation~\cite{Hawking:1974rv} -- a semiclassical effect in which the strong curvature dynamics of collapse generate a particle flux.
+The spectrum of this radiation is thermal~\cite{Hawking:1975vcx}, with a temperature determined by the properties of the PBH.
+For a non-rotating, uncharged black hole, this temperature is inversely proportional to its mass~\cite{Hawking:1975vcx,Page:1976df}.
+As a result of their continuous particle emission, PBHs are predicted to undergo a runaway evaporation process, initially gradual but rapidly accelerating as their mass diminishes.
 Consequently, only during the terminal phase of this evaporation would particles be emitted with energies comparable to the one observed by KM3NeT on 13 February 2023 at 01:16:47 UTC.